-Palliative care is about making someone as comfortable as possible during their illness and treatment for it.
+What is palliative care?
+It is about making someone as comfortable as possible during their illness and treatment for it.
 This includes:

 Palliative care can be given by specialists in their fields, your GP, community nurses and home care nurses.
 Although certain aspects of palliative care require specialist knowledge, it also covers a wide range of other services.
 Assessment of your needs may come from your doctor, but pain relief or complementary therapies may require support from palliative care specialists.

-Palliative care is generally considered to be split into two main types: General and Specialist.
+Palliative care is generally considered to be split into two main types: general and specialist.

 General care can include: